roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 #### Booking service

-Right after we create an available parking slot, customer will need to request a booking for the specific slot.
+Right after we created an available parking slot, customer will need to request a booking for that specific slot.

 1. To request a booking, you may need to: